codee-com/open-catalog/Checks/RMK013/README.md

 data.
 The size of the vector is fixed, and it is often the case that the size of the data set is not an exact multiple of the vector size.
-In this case, in addition to a vectorized loop, it is necessary to introduce a drain loop which processes a few last pieces of data which do not fit the whol vector.
+In this case, in addition to a vectorized loop, it is necessary to introduce a drain loop which processes a few last pieces of data which do not fit the whole vector.

 When the loop trip count is very low, it might happen that the vector part of the loop doesn't run at all, or it runs with only one or two iterations.
 If this